 During the process on how to optimize featured snippets, you can accomplish featured snippets for keywords in which you already rank in the top ten search results.

 These keywords are easy to achieve since all you need to do is create content that can optimize for those searches in the form of a short and informative answer.
+Optimizing keyword density in your content can increase the chances of your webpage being selected as a featured snippet, providing valuable exposure and attracting organic traffic.

 Moreover, you can positively impact the possibility that your content will show up for those queries as a featured snippet by including these keywords in the headlines of your content and providing brief responses below them.